I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open

 As part of London's inner ring-road, the Euston Road is an utter nightmare during rush-hour.
-Euston Road runs from Kings Cross to Great Portland Street where it becomes Marylebone Road, the street with the worst air quality in London.
-The British Library is on Euston Road after moving from its former home within the British Museum early in the 21st century, as is the headquarters of the Quakers, The Wellcome Collection art gallery, Kings Cross, St Pancras, and Euston stations and St Pancras New Church.
+Euston Road runs from Kings Cross to Great Portland Street where it becomes Marylebone Road, the street on record as having the worst air quality in London.
+The British Library is situated on Euston Road after moving from its former home within the British Museum early in the 21st century, as is Friends House, the headquarters of the Quakers, The Wellcome Collection art gallery, Kings Cross, St Pancras and Euston stations and St Pancras New Church.

 Being a main road and in such close proximity to three of London's main stations, hotels abound along the road, along with less salubrious b&b's in the backstreets full of the hopelessly addicted.
 When Monopoly was invented, Euston Road was narrower but probably was just as congested.
 Although not the most aesthetic street to live on in places, it is likely that prices are disproportionately high compared with those when Monopoly was created.